Do you know the parts of a book?

 #1 Bottom line: They have to be corrected.

-In working with you to provide copy editing, formatting, and building your book for print-on-demand (POD), and this includes eBooks, of course, I cannot get to the first step in publishing the book if these errors are still in the manuscript.
-Publishing software programs don’t play nice when these formatting errors are in your book.
-Amazon, Lulu, Smashbooks, Ingramspark, and ePub Draft2Digital, et al., need clean manuscripts that follow these procedures.
+In working with you to provide copy editing, formatting, and building your book for print-on-demand (POD), including ebooks, of course, I cannot get to the first step in formatting and layout of the book if these errors are still in the manuscript.
+The reason is publishing software programs don’t play nice when these formatting errors are in your book.
+Amazon, Lulu, Smashbooks, Ingramspark, and ePub Draft2Digital, et al., need clean manuscripts that follow these procedures, too.

-And if you are doing both an eBook and POD (which I highly recommend), importing the finished Word.docx into the ePub software program first actually makes creating the print version much easier.
+And if you are doing both an ebook and POD (which I highly recommend), importing the finished Word.docx into the software program first actually makes creating the print version much easier.

 I’ve included the link below, which shares the ways to fix the errors.
 As I say, I can do it, but if you want to save time and money, here’s what needs to be done and how you can do it.
 Here’s the list: